 Are you considering an abortion?
 A lot of women who face unplanned pregnancies weigh the possibility of abortion as they think through their options.
 Since abortion is a life-changing decision, it is vital that you take enough time to consider all your options and learn more about each of them.

 You have a right to get all the facts.
 Although we do not provide abortions, our nursing staff is available to answer any questions you may have regarding having an abortion, as well as abortion procedures and physical and emotional risks associated with abortion.
 Take the time you need to equip yourself to make the best decision.
 We are here to educate you on all your options so that you can make an informed decision.

 The two main types of abortion are medication and surgical.
 Which type of procedure is an option depends on how far along a pregnancy has progressed.
 You can find this out by having an ultrasound performed.

 Medication abortion, or the abortion pill, is taken within the first 10 weeks of the pregnancy.
 A medication abortion will end a pregnancy by stopping the flow of progesterone to the pregnancy and subsequently inducing labor to remove the fetus through the vagina.
 This process results in heavy bleeding, severe cramping, and other discomforts.
 LifeTalk does not provide the abortion pill.

-Depending on the progress of the pregnancy and the size of the fetus, there are different types of surgical abortion available.
+Depending on the progress of the pregnancy and the size of the fetus, there are different types of surgical abortions available.
 Essentially, surgical abortions involve the use of tools and local anesthesia to open the cervix and remove the fetus.
 The fetus is removed from the uterus by using forceps or suction.
 After the procedure ends, women often deal with cramping, bleeding, fever, and additional side effects.